intelligence38000/android-docs/src/pages/maps/overview/query.md

   />
 }}

-In addition to querying a specific point on the map, it is also possible to pass in a bounding box by passing in a `RectF` object.
-This can either come from a Android view currently displayed to the user on top of the map, or 4 coordinates that are currently showing within the viewport.
+Besides querying a specific point on the map, it is also possible to pass in a bounding box by passing in a `RectF` object.
+This can either come from a Android view displayed to the user on top of the map, or 4 coordinates that are showing within the viewport.
 The snippet below shows how to take four coordinates, convert them into `PointF` objects, adding them into a new `RectF` and finally, passing the "bounding box" into `queryRenderedFeatures()`.

 {{
 <CodeLanguageToggle id="rect-f" />